nima101/nima101.github.io/_posts/2020-03-06-io_multiplexing.md

 > I/O multiplexing refers to the concept of processing multiple input/output events from a single event loop, with system calls like poll and select (Unix). --[Wikipedia][wiki-io]

 ### Introduction
-[kqueue][kqueue](on MacOS) and [epoll][epoll](on Linux) are kernel system calls for scalable I/O event notification mechanisms in an efficient manner.
-In simple words, you subscribe to certain kernel events and you get notified when any of those events occur.
-These system calls are desigend for scalable situations such as a webserver where `10,000` concurrent connections are being handled by one server.
+[kqueue][kqueue] (on macOS) and [epoll][epoll] (on Linux) are kernel system calls for scalable I/O event notification mechanisms in an efficient manner.
+In simple words, you subscribe to certain kernel events, and you get notified when any of those events occur.
+These system calls are designed for scalable situations such as a webserver where `10,000` concurrent connections are being handled by one server.

 epoll/kqueue are replacements for their deprecated counterparts [poll][poll] and [select][select].
 Let's take a look at those two and see why they are not suitable for today's use cases.